MostafaHassanein0/Letter-Learning-Game/README.md

 # Letter-Learning-Game
-# A game to teach children letters and combine them with words with the sounds of pictures's.
+# A game to teach children letters and combine them with words with the sounds of pictures's, try it!: https://mostafahassanein0.github.io/Letter-Learning-Game/.

-# I ranked 1st place out of +105 overall Luxor schools.
+ I ranked 1st place out of +105 overall Luxor schools.
   Date: 07.04.2022
 By: Mostafa Gamal
   It was developed by me for "Luxor Schools Students Technology Competition".